 Most people over 65, as mentioned above, have physical health issues that they are dealing with that can be a distraction from mental health problems and treatment.
 Sometimes, the physical ailments and medications used to treat them can also complicate mental health treatment.
 As the body ages, it metabolizes alcohol and drugs, including prescription drugs, differently.
 This may increase the risk of overdose and substance abuse problems.

 Grief and depression are prominent in seniors, largely due to the loss of spouses, family members, and friends.
 Dr. Paul D.S.
-Kirwin, president of the American Association for Geriatric Psychiatry, said losing these loved ones means losing a support system that could have helped seniors recover from mental health problems.
+Kirwin, past president of the American Association for Geriatric Psychiatry, said losing these loved ones means losing a support system that could have helped seniors recover from mental health problems.
 Other stressors include the loss of a professional identity in retirement, and role reversal when children start to care for their aging parents.

-“The burden of mental illness and substance abuse disorders in older adults in the United States borders on a crisis,” said Dr. Dan Blazer of Duke University, chairman of the Institute of Medicine panel.
+“The burden of mental illness and substance abuse disorders in older adults in the United States borders on a crisis,” said Dr. Dan Blazer of Duke University, former chairman of the Institute of Medicine panel.
 “Yet this crisis is largely hidden from the public and many of those who develop policy and programs to care for older people.”